Students take outdoor noise measures.

 Capstone Paper

 The M.Eng. capstone paper is a paper involving at least one acoustics topic represented in the course work.
 Normally, such a paper represents a study of a particular topic that is more limited than that necessary for a thesis.
 Often this paper can be developed from some previous work of the student such as a term paper or a technical report.
-It does not need to be comprised of student research and it is free of any formal requirements of the Graduate School.
+It does not need to be comprised of student research and it is free of any formal requirements of the Fox Graduate School.
 The student is expected to use the Graduate Program in Acoustics M.Eng.
-Paper Guide as an example of the appropriate format and the Graduate School Thesis Guide as reference.
+Paper Guide as an example of the appropriate format and the Fox Graduate School Thesis Guide as reference.
 The paper must be approved for its technical content and style by the student’s adviser and for its format by the Acoustics Program Office.
 The paper must also be signed by the program director.

 As all M.Eng. papers must be placed in the public domain, if a student’s work is funded wholly or in part by an employer, the student must fulfill the employer’s internal proprietary requirements while meeting the Acoustics Program’s requirement for public access to the paper.